 Search Canadian industrial designs from 1861 to the present.

 This database serves as a resource for policy makers and members of the general public interested in fields like genomics, genetics and biotechnology.
-The DNA Patent Database (DPD) contains a collection of DNA-based patents and patent applications issued by the United States Patent and Trademark Office (USPTO) and makes the full-text of such patents and applications available to users at no cost.
+Contains a collection of DNA-based patents and patent applications issued by the United States Patent and Trademark Office (USPTO) and makes the full-text of such patents and applications available to users at no cost.

-From this site you can get access to the European Patent Office's search engine.
-It is a free Internet service from the European Patent Organization.
-You can use it to search 90 million patent documents from all over the world from 1836 to today.
+From this site you can get access to the European Patent Office's search engine, Espacenet, a free Internet service from the European Patent Organization with access dating back to 1836.
 All the tools and information that inventors, lawyers, engineers, scientists, researchers and enterprises need to conduct business with the European Patent Office are listed on this page.
-The European Patent Office's search engine: Espacenet is a free Internet service from the European Patent Organization.
-Espacenet Tutorial - How to search esp@cenet, the European Patent Office's online patent data
+Espacenet Tutorial explains how to search esp@cenet, the European Patent Office's online patent database

 The German Patent and Trademark Office’s DEPATISnet contains patent data from approximately 90 countries and regional patent offices, making it comparable to the Espacenet system.
 Search interfaces in German and English are available.
 German Patent Images 1877+ and Full text 1987+.

-Google Patent Search covers the entire collection of patents made available by the USPTO rom patents issued in the 1790s through those issued in the middle of 2006.
+Google Patent Search covers the entire collection of patents made available by the USPTO issued from the 1790s through the middle of 2006.
 Currently it does not include patent applications, international patents, or U.S. patents issued over the last few months.
-One can either do a general search or use the Advanced Patent Search feature.
+Both general and Advanced Patent Search options are featured.

 Search or browse World Patent bibliographic data, abstracts & drawings of published PCT applications.
 Abstracts are in English, with full patent images in the language of the inventor's country.
 Link directly to the searchable index of international patent applications at Patentscope.